leandrotiburske/nextflow_studies/Introduction/README.md

 ### Workflow

 &nbsp;&nbsp;&nbsp;&nbsp;Finally, we can specify what the workflow is with the block of code below.
 It exports the output of the `SPLITLETTERS` process into the  `letters_ch` channel.
 Then, the value in `letters_ch` is the input to the `CONVERTTOUPPER` process, which has its output data passed into the `results_ch` channel.
+The `.flatten()` operator splits the two input files into two different elements.
 The values in `result_ch` is printed to screen by the `.view` operator.

 ```nextflow
 workflow {